OE9NAT/LimeNQR/README.md

-# GUI for a SDR controlled magnetic resonance imaging - contrast agent analyse controller
+# GUI for a LimeNQR controller

 To start gui run start.py file.